LogCreative/PGFPlotsEdt/docs/README.md

 ## Introduction

-[PGFPlots](https://github.com/pgf-tikz/pgfplots) is a remarkable tool for creating high-quality statistical graphs in $\text{\LaTeX}$, developed by Dr. Christian Feuersänger based on [PGF/TikZ](https://github.com/pgf-tikz/pgf).
+[PGFPlots](https://github.com/pgf-tikz/pgfplots) is a remarkable tool for creating high-quality statistical graphs in $\mathrm{\LaTeX}$, developed by Dr. Christian Feuersänger based on [PGF/TikZ](https://github.com/pgf-tikz/pgf).
 Since the popularity of ChatGPT, it has been increasingly used by researchers as a code-based medium for creating plots.
 However, many people are still hesitant to apply PGFPlots to their daily work due to its extensive 500-page [documentation](https://mirrors.ctan.org/graphics/pgf/contrib/pgfplots/doc/pgfplots.pdf) or the frequent inquiries to ChatGPT.

 PGFPlotsEdt: a PGFPlots statistic graph interactive editor, is a better entry tool for PGFPlots.
-It also offers faster compilation speed and provides stronger data privacy, helping users faster to PGFPlot in $\text{\LaTeX}$.
+It also offers faster compilation speed and provides stronger data privacy, helping users faster to PGFPlot in $\mathrm{\LaTeX}$.

 **Better entry tool**: PGFPlotsEdt presents the main features of PGFPlots clearly through a graphical menu.
 You can customize your statistical graph code using familiar modular graphical options.

-**Faster compilation speed**: PGFPlotsEdt server, with the help of $\varepsilon\text{-\TeX}$ caching technology, allows you to test $\text{\TeX}$ code faster.
-With moderate $\text{\TeX}$ file lengths, it can achieve compilation speed in near real-time[^1].
+**Faster compilation speed**: PGFPlotsEdt server, with the help of $\varepsilon\mathrm{-\TeX}$ caching technology, allows you to test $\mathrm{\TeX}$ code faster.
+With moderate $\mathrm{\TeX}$ file lengths, it can achieve compilation speed in near real-time[^1].

 [^1]: Local deployment is required.
 Real-time performance requires the use of the pdfLaTeX compiler.